Skip to content

 Based on the market analysis, historical financial results, etc., an analyst will run equity valuation models.
 In some cases, analysts will run more than one valuation model to determine the worth of company stock or asset.

-Absolute valuation models: calculates a company’s or asset’s inherent value.
+Absolute valuation models: calculate a company’s or asset’s inherent value.

-Relative equity valuation models: calculates a company’s or asset’s value relative to another company or asset.
+Relative equity valuation models: calculate a company’s or asset’s value relative to another company or asset.
 Relative valuations base their numbers on price/sales, price/earnings, price/cash flow.

 Recommendations